 Rafal Blechacz is an exclusive recording artist of Deutsche Grammophon, becoming only the second Polish artist, after Krystian Zimerman, to have enlisted under the prestigious label.
 His debut CD for DG of Chopin Preludes won the Platinum Record status in his native Poland, a German Echo Klassik, and French Diapason D’or Award.
 A recording of both Chopin concerti with the Concertgebouw Orchestra under the baton of Jerzy Semkow followed, winning the “Preis der Deutschen Schallplattenkritik”.
 After its release in Poland, it reached double Platinum Record status.
 In Spring 2012, Blechacz’s recording of works by Debussy and Szymanowski was released, winning “Recording of the Month” from Gramophone magazine and the “Echo Klassik” 2012 in the category “Solo Recording of the Year”.
 In September 2013, he presented his fifth album of Chopin Polonaises.

-Born in 1985 in Nakło nad Notecią, Poland, Mr. Blechacz began his piano studies at age five, and continued his musical education at the Artur Rubinstein State School of Music in Bydgoszcz.
-In May 2007, he graduated from the Feliks Nowowiejski Academy of Music in Bydgoszcz, where he studied with Professor Katarzyna Popowa-Zydroń.
+Born in 1985, Blechacz began his piano studies at age five, continuing his piano education at the Artur Rubinstein State School of Music in Bydgoszcz.
+In May 2007, he graduated from the Feliks Nowowiejski Academy of Music in Bydgoszcz, in the piano class of Professor Katarzyna Popowa-Zydroń.